eResearchSandpit/python-image-manipulation-session/README.md

-# Python Image Manipulation with thousands of files - or how to get computers to do tedious things for you.
+# Python Image Manipulation with thousands of files
+## Or, How to Get Computers to Do Tedious Things for You

 ## The Dataset